Foreign Account Tax Compliance Act (FATCA)

 Will FXCM withhold taxes on my account?

 Under the new FATCA regulations, withholdable payments do not include foreign exchange payments.
 Although gains on foreign exchange contracts are generally reported to the IRS as gross proceeds, FATCA regulations appear to apply to proceeds from the sale or disposition of property capable of producing interest or dividends from sources within the United States.
+FXCM potentially may withhold on dividend equivalent amounts you receive on CFD investments depending on their specifics.
 Of note, this is subject to change if FATCA regulations are amended or revised.
 Please consult a qualified tax professional for additional assistance.

 What is an Intergovernmental Agreement or IGA?

-An Intergovernmental Agreement (IGA) is a bilateral agreement between the U.S. government and a country’s tax authority that facilitates compliance with FATCA.
-More than 50 countries are currently negotiating an IGA.
+An Intergovernmental Agreement (IGA) is a bilateral agreement between the U.S. government and a country's tax authority that facilitates compliance with FATCA.
+More than 100 countries have concluded an IGA with the US government.

 * In countries with a Model 1 IGA, FFIs will comply under local legislation and report to their local tax authority; in turn, the local tax authority will exchange information with IRS. * In countries with a Model 2 IGA, FFIs will comply with local legislation to enter into agreements with, and report directly to the IRS.